handyc/handyc/README.md

   b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b
                       a   a   a   a   a   a   a   a   a
   c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c
-c   c   c   c   c   c     a   a   a   s</a>   L   a   a     c   c   c   c   c   c c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c   c
+c   c   c   c   c   c     a   a   a   s   L   a   a     c   c   c   c   c   c c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c   c
 c   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c   c   c c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c   c